-Her dream of teaching music was immediately realized when she was assigned to the music department at Notre Dame High School in Belmont.
-When the music department head was unable to return to school for a time, a young Sr. Martin was asked to fill her shoes.
+Her dream of teaching music was immediately realized when she was assigned to the music department at Notre Dame High School in Belmont, Cal.
+When the music department head was unable to return to school for a time, a young Sister Martin was asked to fill her shoes.
 This surprising opportunity was both thrilling and daunting.

 Beginning in 1998, she served as the Health Care Coordinator for the Sisters of Notre Dame who reside at Mercy Retirement and Care Center in Oakland.
 In this role she handled a thousand details for the Sisters: monitoring their day-to-day health, taking them to doctors' appointments and shopping for them.

 She also prepared the music for Sunday and seasonal liturgies and funerals at the Center.
 "It does make my heart glad when the residents tell me that they missed me on the Sunday when I wasn't playing or singing," she says.
 "I have always considered it a privilege when a Sister, layperson or family member asks me to prepare their funeral…I am so happy to serve in this ministry."